armada-ths/ais/docs/CONTRIBUTING.md

 ## Pull Request Merge Checklist

 - [ ] Feature/fix PRs should add one atomic (as small as possible) feature or fix.
-- [ ] All code in your PR needs to have been formatted.
-- [ ] The merge commit title should be prefixed with the type of the PR and a colon and a space, that is "feat", "fix", "doc", "chore", or "refactor", followed by a ": ".
-- [ ] The merge commit body should reference at least one issue.
 - [ ] The code compiles and all the tests pass.